Fleppensteyn/mgsim/doc/mgsimdev-joyinput.rst

 ========

 The device can be controlled and accessed through the interface.
-The memory space is separated into several parts for controlling the device and information about the device itself, general information about the connected joystick/mouse, access to the events produced by the device, and access to the current state of the connected device.
+The address space is separated into several parts for controlling the device and information about the device itself, general information about the connected joystick/mouse, access to the events produced by the device, and access to the current state of the connected device.

 Controlling the device and interface info
 -----------------------------------------
-The first part of memory serves to control the device and is the only part of memory that can be written to.
+The first part of the address space provides information about the joyinput device and can control it.
+It is the only part that can be written to.

-This part can turn the device on, activate events, configure and enable notifications and pop the event queue.
-It can tell you what kind of device is connected through SDL, what the notification channel is and how many events are queued.
+This part can turn the device on, activate events, configure and enable interrupts and pop the event queue.
+It can tell you what kind of device is connected through SDL, what the interrupt channel is and how many events are queued.

-For enabling and disabling the device, events and notifications writing a nonzero value to their respective adresses will enable those respective functionalities while writing zero will disable them.
-Reading from these adresses will return either 0 for disabled or either the device type (for the adress that enables the device) or 1 to indicate if any of the features are enabled.
+For enabling and disabling the device, events, and interrupts writing a nonzero value to their respective addresses will enable those respective functionalities while writing zero will disable them.
+Reading from these addresses will return either 0 for disabled or either the device type (for the address that enables the device) or 1 to indicate if any of the features are enabled.

-Values for device type can be found at the top of ``Joyinput.cpp``, but currently they are starting from 1 and numbered sequentially: Joystick, Mouse, Touch.
+Values for device type can be found in ``MGInputEvents.h``.

-The notification channel can be set by writing to the adress while reading from it returns the current channel.
+The interrupt channel can be set by writing to the address while reading from it returns the current channel.

-The event queue can be popped by writing to the designated adress while reading from it will return the current queue length truncated to 255.
+The event queue can be popped by writing to the designated address while reading from it will return the current queue length truncated to 255.

+Interrupts only function when events are enabled and they are used to indicate that there are events in the queue, so when an event is placed in the empty queue it sends the interrupt.
+The interrupt is cleared once the last event is popped of the queue.

 Getting information about the connected device
 ----------------------------------------------